tompudding/roll20_pf2_helper/Readme.md

 With luck you'll see the message "Character Flytrap Leshy parsed successfully using PDF format" whispered to you in the chat, and the character should have been filled in as much as possible:

 <img src="https://raw.githubusercontent.com/tompudding/roll20_pf2_helper/master/readme_images/leshy_parsed.jpg" width="270" height="228" class="center">

+It will also have set the first token bar to the hit points, and the second to the focus points for the creature, if they have them.